yalmip/yalmip.github.io/_posts/commands/2016-09-17-sdpsettings.md

 ops = sdpsettings('solver','mosek','verbose',0)
 ````

-A convenient way to alter many options is to send an existing options structure as the first input argument.
+A convenient way to alter many options without getting a long line is to send an existing options structure as the first input argument.

 ````matlab
 ops = sdpsettings('solver','sdpa');